Philly-Based Bioquark Wants a Shot at Bringing the Dead Back to Life

 Innovation or Imagination?

-Historically speaking, many groundbreaking researchers have seen mishaps and failures before finding the perfect formula for success.
+Historically, many groundbreaking researchers have seen mishaps and failures before finding the perfect formula for success.

 Former University of Alabama professor Peter Noble believes in Pastor’s research.
 Noble, who’s been conducting research on death for nearly two decades says we need more, not fewer, studies like ReAnima to gain a clearer understanding of what happens after death, and maybe even redefine what it means to die.